f3d-app/f3d/CONTRIBUTING.md

 F3D continuous integration will also check the coverage as it is a good way to evaluate if new features are being tested or not.
 When adding code to F3D, always try to cover it by adding/modifying [tests](doc/dev/TESTING.md).

-F3D continuous integration also checks formatting using clang-format and will inform you if changes needs to be made.
+F3D continuous integration also checks formatting using clang-format and other tools and will inform you if changes needs to be made.
 Some [formatting rules](doc/dev/CODING_STYLE.md) are not enforced by clang-format and will be checked during the review process.

 When making changes to the `libf3d` public API, continuous integration will warn about making related changes to the bindings.
 This is required in order to merge the pull request.

+This continuous integration, except the style checks, requires a maintainer or a returning contributor to add the `ci:full_run` label to the pull request, it will then start running and run on each new push to that branch.

+The continuous integration is just code, as the rest of F3D is.
+If you want to fix or improve it, you are very welcome to!

 ## Changelog